gigapipehq/gigapipe.io/docs/docs/faq.md

 - ⛽ Example 1: ~15GB/day hep ingestion with 1TB storage = ~2 months of data rotation<br>
 - ⛽ Example 2: ~30GB/day hep ingestion with 1TB storage = ~1 month of data rotation<br>

+### Gigapipe Open Source

+#### 👂 What happened to qryn?
+Nothing.
+Gigapipe is qryn. qryn is Gigapipe.
+We just simplified our branding.

+#### 👂 What is the license for gigapipe?
+Gigapipe OSS (formerly qryn) is distributed under the AGPLv3 License.

+#### 👂 What is the differebce between OSS and Cloud?
+Codewise, none.
+All features are exactly the same with no tricks or "open core.

+The Cloud version offers some parallel capabilities, including:

+- ⛽ Cardinality Management and Label Compaction
+- ⛽ Advanced Caching of Query Results
+- ⛽ Partitioning and User Provisioning
+- ⛽ Custom Rotation and Cold Storage at DB level